 This is being done through the utilization of prayers and magical words, natural curios (herbs and roots, minerals, animal parts, etc.), spiritual supplies (candles, condition oils, powders, special waters, and liquids), and the operation of symbolical objects connected to the individual, situation, and condition.

-Where does conjure originates?
+Where does conjure originate?

 However, slave owners tormented and tortured these enslaved Africans when they were found worshiping their gods and practicing their rituals.
-The owners introduced a new religion to them, and over time, that faith shaped what they believed of themselves and, eventually, embraced it.
+The owners introduced a new religion to them, and over time, that faith shaped what they believed in themselves and, eventually, embraced it.

 The Evangelical revivals of the Great Awakening beginning in the 1740s provided spiritual, religious, and theological resources for developing African-American religion and spirituality.